moztom/cnn-ogram/README.md

 # cnn-ogram

-A convolutional neural network visualiser (when i get around to it)
+A convolutional neural network visualiser (when I get around to it)